johnfairh/steamworks-swift/README.md

 ### Requirements

 * Needs Swift 5.7 (Xcode 14 beta)
-* Needs Steam client installed
+* Needs Steam client installed (and logged-in, running for the tests)
 * I'm using macOS 12; should work on macOS 11, Linux; might work on Windows

-To run the generator / build:
-* Needs Steamworks SDK downloaded as `sdk` at the top level of the package, or set `STEAM_SDK`

 ### Interface plan